Felix Konotey-Ahulu: Linguistics

-Konotey-Ahulu has recently developed a method for writing African tonal languages, explained in a book titled Mother Tongue – Introducing The Tadka Phonation Technique For Speaking An African Tonal Language: Krobo/Dangme-Ga of South-East Ghana (82 pages – ISBN 0-9515442-4-1.
-T-A’D Co Watford, UK, 2001).
+Konotey-Ahulu developed a method for writing African tonal languages, explained in a book titled Mother Tongue – Introducing The Tadka Phonation Technique For Speaking An African Tonal Language: Krobo/Dangme-Ga of South-East Ghana (82 pages – ISBN 0-9515442-4-1.
+T-A'D Co Watford, UK, 2001).
 The book aims to help educate some Africans to read their own language more easily and quickly than has hitherto been possible.
 It will also explain the basic principles of Public Health information about genetic and acquired disease to those who do not read English, and promises to be a great tool in adult education.
-If it proved helpful, the book would be translated into French and Portuguese.
+If proved helpful, the book would be translated into French and Portuguese.

 Christianity

-Professor Konotey-Ahulu is a Christian, plays the piano, and has written a Millennium Hymn of seven verses, complete with melody, entitled "Time Was Created", which the University of Cape Coast Choir sang after his inaugural address.

-He is a staunch biblical creationist, and has ably defended Christianity in the Ghanaian Times and the British Medical Journal.
-His faith also means that he is strongly anti-abortion, and has denounced genetic testing for sickle-cell disease with a view to aborting babies with the disease.
-Most recently, he has answered the latest antitheistic arguments from Richard Dawkins and the racist arguments from James Watson.
+Konotey-Ahulu was a Christian, played the piano, and wrote a Millennium Hymn of seven verses, complete with melody, entitled "Time Was Created", which the University of Cape Coast Choir sang after his inaugural address.
+He co-founded the Accra Chapel.
+He was a staunch biblical creationist, and ably defended Christianity in the Ghanaian Times and the British Medical Journal.
+His faith also meant that he was strongly anti-abortion, and denounced genetic testing for sickle-cell disease with a view to aborting babies with the disease.
+Most recently, he answered the latest antitheistic arguments from Richard Dawkins and the racist arguments from James Watson.

 Career and accomplishments

-The value of Professor Konotey-Ahulu's work as a global authority on sickle-cell disease, including some discoveries in Clinical Medicine, has been widely recognized by medical practitioners and specialists around the world, leading to his inclusion in a survey of "The 100 Greatest Africans of All Time".
-He has produced more than 200 publications, a number of which have become the definitive studies in their field.
+The value of Konotey-Ahulu's work as a global authority on sickle-cell disease, including some discoveries in Clinical Medicine, was widely recognized by medical practitioners and specialists around the world, leading to his inclusion in a survey of "The 100 Greatest Africans of All Time".
+He produced more than 200 publications, a number of which have become the definitive studies in their field.

-Professor Konotey-Ahulu is the first person known to have traced hereditary disease in his forebears, generation by generation, with all names, right back to 1670 AD.
-He is the recipient of numerous awards including the Dr. Martin Luther King Jr. Foundation Award for outstanding research in Sickle Cell Anaemia, the Guinness Award for Scientific Achievement in the Commonwealth, and the Gold Medal of the Ghana Academy of Arts and Sciences for outstanding contribution to knowledge in the Medical Sciences by a Ghanaian.
+Konotey-Ahulu was the first person known to have traced hereditary disease in his forebears, generation by generation, with all names, right back to 1670 AD.
+He was the recipient of numerous awards, including the Dr. Martin Luther King Jr. Foundation Award for outstanding research in Sickle Cell Anaemia, the Guinness Award for Scientific Achievement in the Commonwealth, and the Gold Medal of the Ghana Academy of Arts and Sciences for outstanding contribution to knowledge in the Medical Sciences by a Ghanaian.

+Personal life and death

+Konotey-Ahulu was married to his English wife, Rosemary, for 63 years.
+They had three children: Dawid Konotey-Ahulu, Carys Brown and Lydia Campbell.
+He also had six sisters, Edna, Gritty, Ruby, Catherine, Ann, Helen and a brother David.
+He also had 11 grandchildren and six great-grandchildren.

+Konotey-Ahulu died in London on 28 May 2025, at the age of 94.